FHWA/HPMS/README_2024_HPMS_FS4.md

 If SRID was provided and consistent, the export script attempts to use the SRID found in the source data and, if present, preserves an SRID attribute for each feature.
 If SRID was missing or inconsistent across rows the script defaults to EPSG:4326.
 Verify the SRID attribute and reproject as needed for projection-sensitive analysis.

 # Geometry
-- Geometry type: LINESTRING (the script casts geometries to LINESTRING before writing).
+- Input geometry: Source HPMS geometry are M-enabled ESRI polylines (e.g., PolylineM / LINESTRINGM).
+- Output geometry: LINESTRING (GeoJSON output does not include M values).
-- Empty geometries: removed (rows with empty geometries are excluded).
+- Empty/invalid geometries: Rows with empty or invalid geometries are excluded from the GeoJSON output.
+These rows are dropped silently.
-- WKB handling: EWKB-aware parsing was used (st_as_sfc(..., EWKB = TRUE)); the script handles raw WKB and hex-encoded text.
+- WKB handling: EWKB-aware parsing is used (st_as_sfc(..., EWKB = TRUE)); the script handles raw WKB and hex-encoded WKB text.
+- Z values: HPMS data does not contain z values.
+- Coordinate Reference System (CRS): WGS84 (EPSG:4326)

-Note: The script comment indicates GeoJSON is written with "no M values" - M values are not included in HPMS and were not calculated for this export.
+Note: HPMS source data contains M values (measures) used for linear referencing; those M values are not included in this GeoJSON.
+For M-enabled state level HPMS geodatabase/feature-class files, see: https://data.transportation.gov/stories/s/3uu4-47sa

 # Attributes / Metadata fields
 The SQL query casts and returns a comprehensive set of HPMS attributes.
 The GeoJSON contains the following attributes (names as produced by the script), descriptions are from the HPMS Field Manual (link below):